oppia/oppia-web-developer-docs/Partial-CI-Tests-Structure.md

 ## Overview of Partial CI Tests Structure

-For non-python files, we run partial ci tests depending on the tests that a specific file affects.
-Running partial tests like this allow for PRs to be checked faster on the tests that a PR actually modifies.
-This faster test speed allows developers to get feedback faster and allows CI resources to be free more.
+For non-python files, we run partial CI tests depending on the tests that a specific file affects.
+Running partial tests like this allows PRs to be checked faster using the tests that a PR actually modifies.
+This faster test speed allows developers to get feedback faster and frees up CI resources.
 The process of determining which tests to run goes like this:

 1. Generate a root files mapping which maps files to their root files.
 This file is generated at the start of every PR check run and is stored at `root-files-mapping.json`.
 2. Store golden files containing the page modules that a specific test uses.
 These golden files are stored at `core/tests/test-modules-mappings/{{test-type}}/{{test-name}}`.